 Now you can change the oil and check valve clearances at your usual intervals, remembering to check/set points, timing. clean/replace oil strainer or ext. oil filter. plus everything else thats needed with an old air-cooled vehicle.

 7/ Drive steady and look after your engine and enjoy a long engine life. ;)

 Remember, these are old engines even if made with all new parts, they are nothing like a modern engine.
 They need regular servicing, let them warm up before driving, drive steady and they will last that bit longer.

 I go to great lengths to build engines with no oil leaks at all but, sometimes there may be the odd drip that I cannot be covered under warranty.
 I will always do what I can though to help.

 Enjoy your new engine in your VW!

-Please leave a review on the reviews section and let others know how you found the Air-cooled Hut service!
+Please leave a review on the reviews section on Google searches, or Facebook and let others know how you found the Air-cooled Hut service!